The Principle Approach®(1) to Writing is Above Average

 “Writing exercises should use ‘why’ questions and comparisons.
 How does A relate to B?
 What causes A?
 What is the result of B?
 Why?
 Use the 3-part essay format: thesis, body/argument, and conclusion.
 It can be 3 sentences, paragraphs, or sections depending on the students’ abilities.”3

-There were a couple of Principle Approach® gems in those paragraphs there.
+There were a couple of Biblical Classical gems in those paragraphs there.
 Did you see them?
 Students include thinking cause –> effect in their writing.
 Additionally, they practice writing according to the governing rules of sentence and paragraph structure, idea flow, grammar, and spelling—they are thinking governmentally.
 Another way of looking at it is that they are having dominion over their essays as they apply the governing principles of writing.
 Lastly, we see that the Principle Approach® to asking reasoning questions is incorporated.
 All of these are encompassed within the body of their essays.

-What the Principle Approach® to Writing is Not
+What The Principle Approach® to Writing is Not

 Most ‘writing assignments’ given to children and youth are things like: